 - Are new to factual TV and want to learn how to plan and structure programmes

-- Would like to master story structure and learn to see the underlying framework behind all stories
+- Would like to master five-act story structure and learn to see the underlying framework behind all stories

 - Need to discover why your factual stories aren’t working — and how to fix them

 - Want to gain the confidence to create your own programmes

 - Need to find out how to write a professional pitch